+MED 6801 - Building a Responsive Classroom (3) This course will provide in-service educators and school support staff with opportunities to shift to a trauma-informed mindset when approaching universal (Tier I) strategies for supporting students' social-emotional and behavioral success.
+Participants will learn to consider developmental characteristics and the effects of trauma and ongoing toxic stress in both management and instructional contexts.
+Educators will build their repertoire of strategies for creating positive school or classroom community, teaching discipline, building resilience and designing active and interactive learning opportunities.
+Through engagement with course reading and resources, as well as with fellow practicing educators, participants will reflect on how trauma-informed approaches create the conditions for student success and will apply learning to their current school contexts and professional experiences.
 MED 7201 - Fiscal Operations and Resources (3) This course examines fiscal policy, control systems, and effective teaching methods of budget planning related to resource-allocation and improving the quality of teaching and learning.
 The course is designed to prepare school leaders for fiscal planning, operations, control responsibilities, financial decision making, and problem solving.
 The course will address state financial structures and policies, legal and ethical issues, financial management systems, and budget-building/implementation at the school and district level.
 The course also explores major unsolved problems related to financing of public education, including: equalizing educational opportunity - a goal that has not been achieved on a nationwide scale; providing high-quality education that is equitable for all students regardless of place of residence or degree of parental affluence; and providing adequate funding in a manner that is fair to all taxpayers.
 Prerequisite: MED 6102.

 MED 7404 - Brain-Based Research Instructional Strategies (3) The course prepares educators to use a variety of instructional strategies and materials that reflect brain-based research and which have been shown to improve student achievement.
 Candidates will build a repertoire of research-based practices for students with a variety of learning styles and diverse needs.
+Prerequisite: MED 6102.

 MED 7503 - School and Community: Building a Shared Vision (3) This course explores two areas of school leadership that are essential for improving student achievement: (a) developing a vision of teaching and learning that is shared by all stakeholders, and (b) school-community relationships.
 The course examines ways to develop, communicate, implement, and monitor/evaluate a shared vision; and examines the importance of understanding and responding to community needs, valuing diversity, striving for equal educational opportunity and equity, and improving the quality and nature of school/community interactions.
 Students will assess, reflect on, and improve their own interpersonal skills; explore basic principles of effective communications and public relations; and apply those skills and principles in authentic settings.
 The course emphasizes the school leader's role in developing and maintaining sensitive, ethical, and open communications with and among all individuals, communities, and constituencies served by the school.
 It is recommended that this course be taken early in the MED School Leadership Program.
 Prerequisite: MED 6102.